The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Results

-Figure \ref{fig:scaling:relation} shows the scaling measured between X-ray luminosity and stellar mass within 300 kpc (main panel), in the inner 80 kpc (bottom left) and in the shell 80-300 kpc (bottom right), all obtained with the M1 mask applied.
-Overall the signal to noise is highest in the central 80kpc, see Table \ref{tab:LX:80kpc:M1}.
+Figure \ref{fig:scaling:relation} shows the scaling measured between X-ray luminosity and stellar mass within 300 kpc (main panel), in the inner 80 kpc (bottom left), and in the shell 80-300 kpc (bottom right), all obtained with the M1 mask applied.
+Overall, the S/N is highest in the central 80kpc; see Table \ref{tab:LX:80kpc:M1}.
 It decreases when integrating to 300kpc.
-Indeed extending the integration to larger scales, the signal increases marginally while the noise increases much more, resulting in lower signal to noise.
-We find that the X-ray luminosity correlates with the mean stellar mass.
+Indeed extending the integration to larger scales, the signal increases marginally while the noise increases much more, resulting in lower S/N. We find that X-ray luminosity correlates with mean stellar mass.
 The trend for star-forming galaxies is different from that of quiescent galaxies.
 However, there appear to be two regimes in the scaling between X-ray projected luminosity and stellar mass.
-The inner parts' emission is dominated by point sources (AGN and XRB).
-The outer parts' emission is dominated by CGM emission.
+The emission from the inner parts is dominated by point sources (AGN and XRB), while that from the outer parts is dominated by CGM emission.

-In particular, within 80 kpc, the slope of both SF and QU galaxies is similar to (but offset from) that predicted for XRB, and consistent with the predicted unresolved AGN population \citep[orange shaded area,][]{Comparat2019MNRAS.487.2005C}.
-The AGN population is predicted using eROSITA mock catalogues filtered on X-ray flux and optical magnitude to keep un-detected X-ray AGN that are optically brighter than the magnitude limit of GAMA: $F_X<6.5\times10^{-15}$ erg cm$^{-2}$ s$^{-1}$ and $r<19.8$.
+In particular, within 80 kpc, the slope of both SF and QU galaxies is similar to (but offset from) that predicted for XRBs, and consistent with the predicted unresolved AGN population \citep[orange shaded area,][]{Comparat2019MNRAS.487.2005C}.
+The AGN population is predicted using eROSITA mock catalogs filtered on X-ray flux and optical magnitude to exclude the X-ray AGN that are optically brighter than the magnitude limit of GAMA: $F_X<6.5\times10^{-15}$ erg cm$^{-2}$ s$^{-1}$ and $r<19.8$.
 Those simulated AGN could be hosted by GAMA galaxies but would not have been detected in eFEDS.
-The simulations used start to be incomplete at stellar masses of $10^{10}M_\odot$ at $z=0.22$, we thus limit the prediction to above this mass.
+The simulations used start to be incomplete at stellar masses of $10^{10}M_\odot$ at $z=0.22$, and we therefore limit the prediction to above this mass.

-Still within 80 kpc (bottom left panel), only for the highest stellar mass quiescent galaxy samples, i.e. for stellar mass $>2\times10^{11}$, corresponding to a halo mass $\gtrsim5\times10^{13}$, we measure a luminosity that is significantly brighter than the predicted point source emission.
+Still within 80 kpc (bottom left panel), only for the highest stellar mass quiescent galaxy samples, that is, for stellar mass $>2\times10^{11}$, corresponding to a halo mass $\gtrsim5\times10^{13}$, do we measure a luminosity that is significantly brighter than the predicted point-source emission.
 This is due to the large amount of hot gas in projection present in galaxy groups and galaxy clusters.